arengu/arengu.github.io/docs/product/forms/index.md

 ## Features

-A form may look something very simple, but we support tens of features out-of-the-box that will save you several weeks of development and maintenance:
+A form may look like something simple, but Arengu supports tens of out-of-the-box features that will save you several weeks of development and maintenance:

 * Multi-step forms.
 * Improved form inputs.